Covering more of your code with Observability

 Automatically instrument your code without changing it using the new Digma Extended Observability feature (beta)

-Digma is unrolling a new feature to allow developers to automatically instrument all functions in a specific package without having to add annotations.
+Digma is rolling out a new feature to allow developers to automatically instrument all functions in a specific package without having to add annotations.
 We are still collecting feedback so your ideas and suggestions are welcome!

-To enable Extended Observability open the Digma plugin settings page and type in the name of your application package under the Extended Observability (beta) property.
+Open the Digma plugin settings page and type in the name of your application package under the Extended Observability (beta)

 export DIGMA_AUTOINSTRUMENT_PACKAGES=my.package.com